-Self Defense teachers often tell the student “never kick in a street fight”.
+Self-Defense teachers often tell the student “never kick in a street fight”.

-All lineages, to my knowledge, while they do use kicks, don’t kick above the waist, and use kicks sparingly.
+All lineages of Wing Chun, to my knowledge, while they do use kicks, don’t kick above the waist, and use kicks sparingly.
 Why?
 Because when you kick you are momentarily standing on one leg, which means that there is always a risk of slipping and falling, being knocked down, or having your leg grabbed and being tripped or thrown to the ground.

-Moy Yat, one of Yip Man’s most well known and traditional masters, did a video about kicking where he explained that the Wing Chun kick is extremely powerful and effective, if you train it enough.
-He said that because of its extreme power and destructiveness the kick should be reserved for the most serious situations, such as an armed attacker.
-Leung Ting, on the other hand, liked to kick, was good at it, and so students in his lineage tend to kick more often that other Wing Chun fighters.
+Moy Yat, one of Yip Man’s most well known and traditional masters, made a video about kicking where he explained that the Wing Chun kick is extremely powerful and effective, if you train it enough.
+He said that because of its extreme power and destructiveness, the kick should be reserved for the most serious situations, such as when the attacker has a weapon such as a knife.

 I was taught not to kick at all in multiple attacker situations, because in addition to the risk of being taken down, when you kick and are on one leg, you have no mobility, and survival in multiple attacker situations is all about mobility, and hopefully escape from the dangerous situation.

-Timing is also obviously crucial.
-JKD which is derived from wing chun, boxing, and fencing, uses a strategy of staying just out or range, either waiting for the opponent to commit by stepping in, and then attacking the knee of his lead leg, or using the pendulum step footwork shown in the video to come in with a low kick and pendulum right back out again.
+Timing is also obviously crucial in JKD.
+JKD, which is derived from wing chun, boxing, and fencing, uses a strategy of staying just out of range, either waiting for the opponent to commit by stepping in, and then attacking the knee of his lead leg, or using the pendulum step footwork shown in the video to come in with a low kick and pendulum right back out again.
 Although I haven’t seen enough actual jeet kune do fighters (as opposed to videos), I believe it is possible that JKD fighters, with their very advanced mobile footwork could possibly use this same strategy even against multiple attackers.